fwolfst/fwolfst.github.io/_posts/2015-05-18-microsoft-edge-vms-with-virsh.markdown

 categories: docker dokku dokku-alt virtualization
 ---

+> Or how to use virt-convert on a practical example.

 Ever wanted to check how Microsoft Internet Explorer renders stuff but no license at hand?

 Welcome [http://dev.modern.ie][dev-modern-ie], where you can *download time-bombed VMs*.
 Pretty cool service from Microsoft.